jonas-sk/pine-maastricht/site/content/about/_index.md

     in the center of Maastricht.
 work:
   columns:
-    - description: of the current curriculum
+    - description: Examining the current curriculum
       heading: Assessment
+      items:
+        - Assessment report
+        - Design the "Economics and Society" course
+        - Suggest specific improvements
+        - Request adaptation of outside courses
     - description: Organizing various events
       heading: Events
       items:
         - Guest lectures
-        - Discussions and Debates
+        - Discussions and debates
-        - Reading Circles
+        - Reading circles
+        - Awareness campaigns
     - description: Organizing the PINE Conference
       heading: Conference
+      items:
+        - '2019: The Purpose of the Economy'
+        - '2018: Capitalism and Inequality'
+        - '2017: Capitalism and Democracy'
   description: Our work can be divided into three pillars
   heading: What we do
 arguments: